cyyloading/Codility-Lessons-Examples/README.md

 # codility-lessons-examples
-In here, I provided some code answer for the questions in the codility lessons' PDF files and lessons tasks in Python.
+Some code answers for the questions in the codility lessons' PDF files and lessons tasks in Python.